logikfabrik/Overseer/README.md

 # Overseer [![Build status](https://ci.appveyor.com/api/projects/status/5qb10vsch42wx2y4?svg=true)](https://ci.appveyor.com/project/logikfabrik/overseer)

 Overseer is a Windows task bar app for build notifications, in its early stages.
-It features support for;
-- AppVeyor,
-- CircleCI,
-- TeamCity,
-- and Visual Studio Team Services.
+It features support for AppVeyor, CircleCI, TeamCity, and Visual Studio Team Services.

 Support for Codeship, and Jenkins, is in the pipeline.